circleci/circleci-docs/jekyll/_cci2/pipeline-variables.md

       - run: echo "$(pwd) == << pipeline.parameters.workingdir >>"
 ```

-### Passing parameters when triggering pipelines via the api
+### Passing parameters when triggering pipelines via the API

 A pipeline can be triggered with specific `parameter` values using the API v2 endpoint to [trigger a pipeline](https://circleci.com/docs/api/v2/#trigger-a-new-pipeline).
 This can be done by passing a `parameters` key in the JSON packet of the `POST` body.